rocketshipapps/adblockfast/assets/opera/chrome/ITEM.md

 **`gcm` justification:**

-Notifications may infrequently be shown.
+Relevant notifications may occasionally be shown.

 **`notifications` justification:**

-Notifications may infrequently be shown.
+Relevant notifications may occasionally be shown.

 **`storage` justification:**

-Filter settings are persisted in local storage.
+Filtering settings are persisted in local storage.

 **`tabs` justification:**